NZ Samoan couple shut out of Samoan inquiry into vaccine deaths, despite losing two children

 "I explained that vaccinations had been reported as triggering genetic [disease], but vaccines do not cause inherited mutations that are responsible for familial [disease],'' the report said.

-The family's lawyer has now written to Starship asking for further information about how their children died.
+The family's lawyer has now written to Starship children's hospital asking for further information about how their children died.